markbsigler/CodePipeline-MCP-JavaSpring-OAuth2/README.md

 ## 🚀 Recent Updates

+- **Test Reliability & Transactional Context**
+  - All integration tests now run within a transactional context, ensuring reliable rollback and isolation.
+  - Fixed TransactionRequiredException errors in repository integration tests by annotating test classes and setup methods with `@Transactional`.
+  - Improved documentation for running and troubleshooting integration tests with Testcontainers and PostgreSQL.
 - **Enhanced Message Service**
   - Added input validation for message creation (null/empty checks for content and sender)
   - Improved error messages for validation failures